-We classify k-truss local community queries into two cat- egories according to the level of information required.
-The community-level query (Section III-B1) requires only infor- mation of relations between k-truss communities and to which k-truss communities query vertices belong.
-For example, ”Do query vertices belongs to same k-truss communities?”.
-This type of queries can be answered solely by the top level index.
-Another type of queries, which requires edge level information to process, is called the edge-level query (Section III-B2).
+We classify k-truss local community queries into two categories according to the level of information required.
+The community-level query (Section III-B1) only requires the information on the relations between k-truss communities and to which k-truss communities the query vertices belong.
+For example, “Do query vertices belongs to same k-truss communities?”
+These queries can be answered solely by the top-level index.
+Another type of queries, which requires edge-level information to process, is called the edge-level query (Section III-B2).
 The widely studied community search query is the simplest form of such queries.
-We process this type of queries by first locating the target k-truss communities with the top level index and then diving into the edge-level details with the bottom level
+We process this type of queries by first locating the target k-truss communities with the top-level index and then diving into the edge-level details with the bottom-level

 index.
-Besides of the two query categories, we also incorporate the ability to add various cohesiveness criteria for queries with our 2-level index.
+Besides the two query categories, we also incorporate the ability to add various cohesiveness criteria for the queries with our two-level index.

 The Community-level Query: